smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     z("hello")= 55

 the third and fourth line cause no errors, but the fifth one does.
 Why is this?
-The cause is, that after the command, and essentially are still shapeless somethings, but the first access with a string for an index forces to become a map (line 3).
-Accessing it *afterwards* with a numerical key is no problem at all. on the other hand is firstly accessed as an array (line 5), and this leads to problems, because neither has its size been defined, nor has the appendix operator been used.
+The cause is, that after the ~dim~ command, ~x~ and ~z~ essentially are still shapeless somethings, but the first access with a string for an index forces ~x~ to become a map (line 3).
+Accessing it *afterwards* with a numerical key is no problem at all.
+~z~ on the other hand is firstly accessed as an array (line 5), and this leads to problems, because neither has its size been defined, nor has the appendix operator been used.

 Likewise,